Adding a Host to the Cluster

 You can use the Add Hosts wizard to install CDH, Impala, and the Cloudera Manager Agent on a host.

 If you have enabled TLS encryption or authentication for the Cloudera Manager Agents, you must disable both of them before starting the Add Hosts wizard.
 Otherwise, skip to the next step.

-- Disable all levels of TLS that are currently enabled by deselecting the following options: Use TLS Encryption for Admin Console, Use TLS Encryption for Agents, and Use TLS Authentication of Agents to Server.
+- Disable all levels of TLS that are currently enabled by deselecting the following options: Use TLS Encryption for Agents, and Use TLS Authentication of Agents to Server.

 - Click Save Changes to save the settings.